-The IMF Middle East Center for Economics and Finance (CEF), jointly with the Arab Fund for Economic and Social Development (AFESD), held a symposium on “Raising Inclusive Economic Growth in Kuwait and other Arab Countries” on Monday May 8, 2017.
+The IMF Middle East Center for Economics and Finance (CEF), jointly with the Arab Fund for Economic and Social Development (AFESD), held a symposium on “Fiscal Reforms in Kuwait and other Arab Countries” on Monday May 8, 2017.
 The event was hosted at the Arab Fund’s Headquarters.

 Training at the CEF

 Since the CEF started operations in late 2011, it has offered more than 200 courses, and provided training to more than 6,000 officials from the 22 countries of the Arab League.